 Turbochargers increase power by pressurizing air before it enters the engine.
 The greater the turbo boost pressure, the more power the engine makes.
 But the time may come when your turbocharger no longer performs like it once did.

-A turbo's basic purpose is to boost power, so when an otherwise healthy engine suddenly becomes anemic, it often (but not always) means turbo trouble.
-Some of the symptoms that may indicate a sick turbo include a loss of power, loss of boost pressure, turbo noise, increased oil consumption and oil fouled spark plugs, or excessive exhaust smoking on diesel engines.
+A turbo's basic purpose is to create boost pressure, so when an otherwise strong running engine suddenly becomes anemic, it often (but not always) means turbo trouble.
+Symptoms that may indicate a sick turbo include a loss of normal boost pressure and power, turbo noise, increased oil consumption and oil fouled spark plugs, or excessive exhaust smoking on diesel engines.

 Observe the operation of the wastegate.
 If the wastegate does not move at all, overboost and detonation is the usual complaint.
 But if it is hanging up and does not close fully, it will bleed off exhaust pressure from the turbine wheel and prevent the turbocharger from developing full boost.
 Try disconnecting the wastegate and working the linkage by hand to check for binding and proper closure.